46 Startling Addiction Statistics & Facts for 2021

-No matter if it’s dependence on nicotine, alcohol, drugs, or pills, addiction takes thousands of lives every year, and millions of people suffer from its consequences.
-Addiction is a kind of mental disorder that compels people to use various substances and engage in dangerous behaviors, even if they’re aware of their impact.
-It usually stems from (emotional) pain but ends up engulfing you in a vicious cycle that only brings even more pain.
+Whether it’s dependence on nicotine, alcohol, drugs, or pills, addiction takes thousands of lives every year, and millions of people suffer from its consequences.
+Generally speaking, addiction is a mental disorder that compels people to use substances and engage in dangerous behaviors while being aware of their impact.
+The following addiction statistics affirm that if untreated, addiction can cause serious harm.

-The Top 10 Statistics on Addiction
+Top 10 Addiction Statistics for 2021

-General Facts and Stats on Addiction
+Crucial Addiction Facts and Stats

-1. 40%–60% of an individual’s risk for addiction comes from genetics.
+1. 40%–60% of an individual’s risk for addiction comes from genetics, according to addiction statistics.

 (American Addiction Centers)